karollynecosta/aws_solutions_architect-associate/README.md

 	Sqs will send a poll for msg into an ASG
 	Them Cloudwatch Metric - Queue length (ApproximateNumberOfMessages) will Alarm for breach at CloudWatch Alarm It will scale directly to ASG
+	The ApproximateAgeOfOldestMessage metric is useful when applications have time-sensitive messages and you need to ensure that messages are processed within a specific time period.
+(SLA)

 SQS to decouple between app tiers:
 	Requests --> ASG with Front --> send msg --> SQS Queue  --> receive msg --> ASG witth backend --> insert in S3